-JAZZ 2 (JAZZ ENSEMBLE)
+JAZZ 2 (JAZZ ENSEMBLE) (1/2 CREDIT)

+Open to grades 10-12.
 Prerequisite: By invitation/ audition only from the band director.
 Completion of Jazz 1 is recommended.
-Limited participa-
+Limited participation

 This course is designed to acquaint students to the "Big Band Sound" both from the historical and contemporary viewpoint.
 The Jazz Ensemble represents at several venues and performs throughout the school and community.
 This course requires significant time commitments by its members.
 The Jazz ensemble may compete annually.
 Students are often selected to perform in jazz combos.
-Credit will be awarded at the end of the year upon successful completion.
-Due to the level of expectations of this group, the director reserves the right to remove members that are not consistently performing to this
+Credit will be awarded at the end of the vear upon successful completion.
+Due to the level of expectations of this group, the director reserves the right to remove members that are not consistently performing to this level.